-Enterprise Learning Management System #5 – Braincert Enterprise LMS.
+Enterprise LMS #5 – Braincert Enterprise LMS

 This all-in-one training platform has four core platforms in one place.
-A course platform, an online testing platform, a virtual classroom, and a content management system.
+A course platform, an online testing platform, a virtual classroom, and a learning content management system.
 Real-time collaboration and a unique classroom environment are notable features but unfortunately its features are limited there.

 Following the adaptive testing results, difficulty levels can be matched for subsequent questions.
 BrainCert also has a variation of question difficulties available, depending on the level of your employees.
 With customer branding and a multilingual interface, this LMS can cater to a larger enterprise audience, although it falls short in being mobile-accessible and is best used on a desktop.
 It also offers a free trial but unfortunately has only paid options available beyond the trial.

-Enterprise Learning Management System #6 – Cloud Academy.
+Enterprise LMS #6 – Cloud Academy

 Cloud Academy works well with large organizations and is aimed at retaining your talent and maximizing your staffing ROI.
 It also offers some ready-made courseware to deploy to your teams on technical capabilities like Google Cloud, DevOps, Programming, and Security.

 The Hands-on Labs are a technical starting point for trainers before they progress to Lab Challenges.
 Cloning and customizing labs allow employees to be trained in an environment that mimics yours.
 You also have the ability to utilize an internal enterprise certification program that uses pre-built questions.